Resources for Records Managers

 - Records Disposition

 IARA offers a constantly-expanding collection of handbooks, guides, brochures, posters, bulletins, and other material to help state agencies and county/local offices with managing their records and using our services.
-The following are new for 2023!
+The following are either updated or brand new for October and November 2023!

 State Records Management